kylehh/kylehh.github.io/_posts/2024/24-04-19-Karpathy-batchnorm.md

 - Couple of points
   - Add $\epsilon$ to avoid div by zero
-  - The bias before BN is wasteful, so can be deleted.
+  - The bias before BN is wasteful, so should be removed.
-  - be added after multi
+  - The **momentum** for BN is the 0.001 for `bnmean/std_running`, and **track_runing_stats** is the flag for it in PyTorch
+  - **affine** flag is for bngain/bias,which is trainable
+  - GroupNorm and LayerNorm are more commonly used nowadays.
+  - Need to carefully select initial weight, like Kaiming init with 5/3 scaler, without BatchNorm.
+  - BatchNorm makes the initialization much less sensative.